godotengine/godot-docs/tutorials/physics/ray-casting.rst

 --------------------------

 Casting a ray from screen to 3D physics space is useful for object picking.
-There is not much of a need to do this because :ref:`CollisionObject <class_CollisionObject>` has an "input_event" signal that will let you know when it was clicked, but in case there is any desire to do it manually, here's how.
+There is not much need to do this because :ref:`CollisionObject <class_CollisionObject>` has an "input_event" signal that will let you know when it was clicked, but in case there is any desire to do it manually, here's how.